 Enjoy the best view on Zurich from this ancient church.
 It does cost 4 CHF, so it’s not free, but it really is worth the money.
 The 187 steps lead you to 4 separate platforms in 50m height, overlooking the beautiful city of Zurich, the river Limmat and Lake Zurich.
-You can take amazing photos from up there, it is right in the city centre so all the beautiful old church towers and bridges are right beneath you, unlike the view from Polyterasse, which is amazing too, but much further.
+You can take amazing photos from up there, it is right in the city center so all the beautiful old church towers and bridges are right beneath you, unlike the view from Polyterasse, which is amazing too, but much further.

 5. Party like the Swiss do!

 Especially in summer, there are several fun events that you could join.
 Here are some of the most popular ones:

 - Street Parade Zurich – Ever since the Love Parade ended in 2010, this colorful techno and house parade is the most attended one in Europe.
 A 2.4km long route and around 100 parties spread over the weekend make sure you won’t get any sleep but tons of fun!
 Next date is August 12th this year (2017).

 - Zuri Fest– A funfair or folk festival that brings millions of people to Zurich every year and shuts down the entire city centre – no more cars and buses around the river Limmat.
 This year it will take place from July 5th to 7th with fireworks on Friday and Saturday night, so if you’re lucky enough to be in Switzerland during this weekend, you absolutely need to go!

 - Zurich Pride Festival – Up to 3,000 people join this three-day program with bars and food stands, concerts, shows, parties, conferences and a parade through Zurich city every year.
 This year’s dates: June 9th – 10th